-6.3.2.2- BH Tobacco cessation

-Provided for: Substance Use Disorder
+6.3.2.2- BH Tobacco cessation Provided for: Substance Use Disorder

 Tobacco cessation products are listed on the Preferred NCDHHS Drug List.
-Most rebatable generic drugs that offer rebates and the preferred drugs are covered without a prior approval.
+Most rebatable rebateeligible covered outpatient drugs are covered without a prior approval.
 Outpatient treatment may also be provided for SUD.

-Authorization or a "must try 2 Preferred drugs and fail" before being covered.
-Currently, the only Non-Preferred options left that could be covered are Nicotrol Inhaler and Nicotrol Nasal Spray.
+Prior Authorization or a "must try 2 Preferred drugs and fail" is required before only Nicotrol Inhaler or Nicotrol Spray is covered.
 The Behavioral Health Outpatient Benefit includes both individual and group therapy/counseling.